Smart-TLC/Team-Management/documentation/Working_Rules.md

 Git naming convention for this project
 ===================================

-How to name branch, commit and push code and working flow in the project
+How to name branch, commit and push code and working flow in the project and more.

 ## Some links for more in depth learning